shimlab/NanoSplicer/README.md

 Usage: python JWR_subset.py [OPTIONS] <input file: hdf5 output from JWR_checker> <output file: hdf5>
 Options:
     -h/--help       Print this help text
-    --bset_JAQ      A value from 0-1, only JWRs with a junction alignment quality (JAQ) at or below the specified value will be retained <default: 0.9>
+    --JAQ_thres     A value from 0-1, only JWRs with a junction alignment quality (JAQ) at or below the specified value will be retained <default: 0.9>
     --chrID         Target a specific chromosome, chrID should match the chromosome name in the BAM